Skip to content

 Divorced parents under financial stress are a documented target market for predatory lenders.
 High-cost payday loans, rent-to-own agreements, and title loans can convert a $4,500 emergency into a $9,000 debt spiral within 90 days.

 A payday loan carrying a 400% APR — the national average documented by the Consumer Financial Protection Bureau (CFPB) — on a $500 advance costs roughly $75 in fees per two-week cycle.
 Rolling that loan over just three times triples the original fee.
-Understanding the payday loan rollover rules lenders are required to disclose can prevent a borrower from being trapped unknowingly.
+Understanding the payday loan rollover rules lenders are required to disclose can prevent a borrower from being trapped without realizing it until the debt has already compounded.

 Installment Loan Red Flags

 Not all installment loans are safe.
 Warning signs include prepayment penalties, mandatory arbitration clauses, and loan terms that bury the total repayment cost.
+A lender who is reluctant to show you the total cost of borrowing — not just the monthly payment — is worth walking away from.
 For context on evaluating any installment agreement, the most costly installment loan mistakes borrowers make provides a direct checklist before signing.

 Key Takeaway: Payday loans averaging 400% APR, as documented by the CFPB, and title loans with a documented 20%+ repossession rate are the two borrowing products most likely to worsen a post-divorce financial emergency rather than resolve it.